fastenhealth/policy/22-key_definitions.md

   * Users complain of slow access to hosts on the Internet;
   * The system administrator sees a filename with unusual characteristics;
   * Automated alerts of activity from log monitors like OSSEC;
-  * An alert from OSSEC about file system integrity issues via our hosting partner Aptible.
+  * An alert from OSSEC about file system integrity issues via our hosting partner AWS.

 * *Intrusion Detection System (IDS)*: A software tool use to automatically detect and notify in the event of possible unauthorized network and/or system access.